 A: “At the first sign of diaper rash, it’s important to take action to prevent it from getting worse,” says Lio.
 Here’s your rash-defeating game plan in five steps:

-- Pay extra attention to your baby so diaper changes can happen fast after a dirty diaper materializes.
+- Pay extra attention to your baby, so diaper changes can happen fast after a dirty diaper materializes.

-- Apply a thick, protective coat of baby diaper rash cream after each diaper change to help support the skin, Lio says: “We often council to not remove all of the diaper cream.
+- Apply a thick, protective coat of baby diaper rash cream after each diaper change to help support the skin, Lio says: “We often council not to remove all of the diaper cream.
 Just gently remove the top soiled layer until you see clean cream, then apply more.
 This way the skin stays protected.”

 - Smooth on an extra-liberal dose of cream right before bedtime, when the same diaper will likely be on that little bottom for a longer period of time.